 Our COVID-19 Rapid

 Regeneron is applying our 30 years of scientific and technology expertise to combat the COVID-19 pandemic.
 We feel uniquely positioned to meet this public health threat using our proprietary VelociSuite® technologies and our track record for rapid response against infectious diseases, such as Ebola.

 Anti-Viral Antibody Cocktail

-We are using our end-to-end antibody technologies to develop REGN-COV2, our novel anti-viral antibody cocktail that is being studied for its potential both to treat people with COVID-19 and to prevent SARS-CoV-2 infection.
+We are using our end-to-end technologies to develop the novel antibody cocktail of casirivimab and imdevimab, a combination therapy being studied for its potential both to treat appropriate patients with COVID-19 and to prevent SARS-CoV-2 infection.